vekatze/neut/book/src/commands.md

 └──────────┴──> D (1.3)
 ```

-So we don't have to rain on their happy parade in Waikiki beach.
+So we don't have to rain on their happy parade in Waikiki Beach.

 ## `neut create`

-`neut create NAME` creates a directory `./NAME/` and add files so that the directory can be used as a Neut module.
+`neut create NAME` creates a directory `./NAME/` and adds files there to start a new project.

 ## `neut get`

-`neut get ALIAS URL` fetches and builds external modules specified by `URL`, and add it to the current module under the name `ALIAS`.
+`neut get ALIAS URL` fetches and builds external modules specified by `URL` and adds it to the current module under the name `ALIAS`.

 ```sh
 neut get some-name https://github.com/USER_NAME/REPO_NAME/raw/main/archive/0-1.tar.zst
 ```

-Here, the `URL` must be the URL of an archive that is created by `neut archive`.
+Here, the `URL` must be the URL of an archive that was created by `neut archive`.

 After executing `neut get`, the information of the new module is saved to `module.ens`: